 Everyone aged over 60 gets free prescriptions and eye tests.
-You may also be eligible for help towards dental treatment‚ glasses and travel costs to hospital.
+But depending on your circumstances, you may be entitled to help with other NHS health costs.

 Before paying for treatment, ask your dentist, optician or hospital staff for advice.
 Depending on your circumstances, you could get:

 - free NHS prescriptions

 - a voucher towards the cost of glasses or contact lenses

 - help with travel costs to receive NHS treatment